Missions

 Play a major role in coordinating health research

-Inserm has always worked in close partnership with hospitals, universities and other public sector institutions.
-The majority of its research structures are joint research units, located close to health care establishments and teaching centers.
-These partnerships ensure success by pooling skills, attracting talents and being in close proximity to patients.
+Inserm has always worked in close partnership with hospitals, universities, and other public institutions.
+Most of its research structures are mixed, and located close to healthcare and teaching centers.
+These partnerships ensure success, by pooling skills, attracting talent and ensuring proximity to patients.
+They provide the Institute with a unique global vision of healthcare research in France.

 Act for and with society